03 December, 2020

 • Knitting and assembly

-3PL is a popular solution for ecommerce companies, and its providers act as the bridge between the online company and the customer by expediting order fulfillment.
+3PL is a popular solution for Ecommerce companies, and its providers act as the bridge between the online company and the customer by expediting order fulfillment.
 Ecommerce companies using 3PL services have their inventory stored at special warehouses known as fulfillment centers.
 When a customer makes an online order, the product is pulled, prepped, and shipped directly from the fulfillment center to the customer’s doorstep.
 Fulfillment centers can also process business-to-business (B2B) orders, including high-volume merchandise delivered to big-box retailers like Target and Walmart.

-The goal of 3PL for e-commerce is to enhance companies’ operations by outsourcing the logistics process, which is why businesses of all sizes–from small eCommerce shops to Fortune 500 companies–turn to 3PL to streamline their supply chain and create a seamless fulfillment strategy.
+The goal of 3PL for Ecommerce is to enhance companies’ operations by outsourcing the logistics process, which is why businesses of all sizes–from small Ecommerce shops to Fortune 500 companies–turn to 3PL to streamline their supply chain and create a seamless fulfillment strategy.

-In this post, we’re going to look at some of the key benefits that come with outsourcing your eCommerce supply chain functions to a 3PL provider.
+In this post, we’re going to look at some of the key benefits that come with outsourcing your Ecommerce supply chain functions to a 3PL provider.

 WHY 3PL PROVIDERS ARE USEFUL FOR ECOMMERCE BRANDS